Otaru

 Life in Otaru City

 In May 1942, the Japanese Navy, with the help of the Army, planned an attack on Attu and 1,134 soldiers led by Leutenant-Commander Hozumi landed on the island on June 8th.
-At that time, the island was inhabited by 42 Aleuts and two Americans -- radio engineer Foster Jones and his wife Etta, a primary school teacher.
+At that time, the island was inhabited by 44 Americans: 42 Aleuts, a radio engineer, Foster Jones, and his wife Etta, a primary school teacher.
 The couple attempted suicide, fearing capture by the Japanese military.
 The husband died but the wife recovered after receiving treatment from Japanese military doctors.
+[NOTE: It does not appear that she and her husband tried to commit suicide.
+The Japanese apparently shot him in the head and then told her he had committed suicide.
+She was made to identify his body and witness his decapitation.]

 During the occupation, the Japanese military was air bombed but suffered no serious damage.
 A military photographer, Kichiyoshi Sugiyama, took pictures of the friendly association between Japanese soldiers and local children.
 After two months of occupation, the Hozumi regiment was ordered to move from Attu to Kiska Island.
 As they feared possible information leaks from the Aleuts in Attu after their departure, they decided to relocate all of them to Japan.